-For the past 37 years, the Maple Ridge Leisure Centre (MRLC) has been a community gathering place whereby countless citizens achieved their healthy living goals, engaged in their favourite activities, met other like-minded residents and built lasting relationships.
-The facility continues to be the social hub of the City Centre yet it has become challenging to keep up with customer demands and the changing needs of a diverse community.
+For the past 37 years, the Maple Ridge Leisure Centre (MRLC) has been a community gathering place where countless citizens achieve their healthy living goals, engage in their favourite activities, meet other like-minded residents and build lasting relationships.
+The facility continues to be the social hub of the City Centre, however mechanical systems have become outdated and the aquatic facility does not meet the changing needs of a diverse community.
 Since the MRLC’s opening in 1980, Maple Ridge has more than doubled in population from 30,000 to 82,256 citizens according to the 2016 Census.

 Although there have been upgrades to the facility with the addition of a 25 metre teach pool, small wade pool and water slide in 2001, as well as small improvements along the way, the facility requires upgrades to significant mechanical and chlorination system components.
 At the February 28, 2017 Council meeting, Council endorsed revisiting the aquatics design components that could result in the approval of the improvements that will rejuvenate the facility to better serve our growing community.